Service Topology

 05-Network Performance

-The TAB consists of four curve charts for throughput, latency, anomalies, and performance, and a list of service ports below.
-Clicking on a row in the list will enter the next level of the right sliding panel.
+The TAB consists of four charts for throughput, latency, exceptions, and performance, along with a service port list below.
+Click a row in the list to enter the next-level right sliding panel.

 • Service: View data for the service as a client or as a server separately

-• Path: Click on each observability point in the topology analysis to view the data of each observability point separately
+• Path: Click each observation point in Topology Analysis to view data for each observation point separately

 05-1-Network Performance